- Thomson Reuters Tax & Accounting software and research solutions

 While facing daily pressures from the board, management, and other stakeholders to become more efficient and effective, more than half of respondents felt that their teams were under-resourced.
 They also identified significant skills gaps, both tax-related and technological.

 It’s a tight labor market, especially for tax specialists and also for the technology experts that might support them in their drive for automation.
 When it comes to talent and people, there are different approaches to addressing the skills gap and leading change.
 For example, there’s a clear move to develop the new role of tax technologists, a professional that will combine tax knowledge with technology and data skills.

-In a tight labor market for such talent, the corporations that do not support these individuals with training, technology, and the right resources are likely to lose talent fast.
+In a tight labor market for such talent, it is advantageous for corporations to support these individuals with training, technology, and the right resources to retain talent.

 Ready to read more?